vd8181/krakend-plugin-experiment/README.md

 validation functionality that provisioning service does.
 This ensures that the certificate validation runs in the krakend service itself.

 Context in a Spring Boot Project:
-Integration: These Go plugins likely interact with the Spring Boot application’s REST endpoints via the KrakenD API Gateway.
-The Spring Boot app could be part of the backend that KrakenD routes requests to after applying validation and rate limiting.
+Integration: These Go plugins interact with the Spring Boot application’s REST endpoints via the KrakenD API Gateway.
+The Spring Boot app is a part of the backend that KrakenD routes requests to after applying validation and rate limiting.
-Microservices Architecture: This setup suggests a microservices architecture where different components (Spring Boot app, Go plugins, API Gateway) work together to provide a cohesive service.
+Microservices Architecture: This setup ensures that through the microservices architecture where different components (Spring Boot app, Go plugins, API Gateway) , work together to provide a cohesive service.